ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0013_Release_And_Operations_docker-based.md

 For some products (such as the MDN Uploader), tags may only use MAJOR.MINOR numbering.
 In these cases, patch releases will cause the MINOR number to increment.

 Software is typically only deployed from a tag created on the Master branch of a repository.
-Only in the rare case of an urgent/important &quot;hotfix&quot; will be a deployment be made from a tag created on a branch other than Master.
+Only in the rare case of an urgent/important "hotfix" will be a deployment be made from a tag created on a branch other than Master.
 That fix will later be incorporated into Master.

 **Software Development**